lllyasviel/Fooocus/update_log.md

+# 2.1.807

+* Click on image to see it in full screen.

 # 2.1.806

-* fix some lora problems related to clip.
+* Fix some lora problems related to clip.

 # 2.1.805